hickford/learn-new-words/README.md

 learn-new-words
 ===============

-Given a book, find novel words in it.
+Given a book, find novel words in it, and show them in a context.

 Prerequisites
 ----